 The SDSN works to support the tertiary education sector's contribution to the goals and is aiming to provide case studies of how the Australasian sector is leading the world in progress toward the goals.

-For the first time in 2019 Charles Sturt University submitted our research, policies, procedures and other work towards the SDGs in the Times Higher Education Impact Rankings.
+Since 2019, Charles Sturt University has submitted our research, policies, procedures and other work towards the SDGs in the Times Higher Education Impact Rankings.

 To build understanding across the university of how we are contributing to the goals each month we will profile one of the goals and highlight key achievements and how we can build upon this work and better link research and teaching to the goals.
 We recognise there isn't an 'end point' to this work and the THE impact rankings can serve as a review of where we need to build upon.

 ‘The United Nations definition of sustainability is the reconciliation of environmental, social and economic demands - the “three pillars” of sustainability – for the immediate and future wellbeing of individuals and communities.’

 The SDGs and their targets are all interconnected and impact each other.
 They recognise that we need to work together globally to achieve the goals and one goal can not be achieved in isolation from another.
 Poor countries can not work towards reducing inequalities without foreign support and investment.
 Wealthy countries can not meet climate targets without supporting other countries to achieve their sustainability targets.
 On a personal scale, inequalities in our communities impact the prosperity of regions which has been shown to influence the ability to participate in activities that work towards achieving other goals.
 Universities are key to supporting the progress toward these goals due to the complex and far reaching nature of research, students studying and undertaking research and the staff we employ.